Best Futures Trading Platform 2023– Cheapest Platform Revealed

 Trade on Margin

-Fortunately, the best futures trading brokers allow you to buy and sell contracts on margin.
+Fortunately, the best futures trading brokers offer buying or selling contracts on margin.
 For those unaware, this means that you are only required to put a small amount of money upfront to enter the market.
 The amount of margin you have available will depend on several factors – such as whether you are a professional or retail client, the asset class, and where you are located.

 But, in many instances, you might be able to get up to 1:100 – sometimes more.
 For example, if the minimum trade size required is $100,000 – at 1:100 this would require an outlay of just $1,000.